mujasoft/readme_consultant/README.md

 [![Demo](https://img.shields.io/badge/demo-available-blueviolet)](#🎬-demo)

-The `readme_consultant` is a CLI tool that uses local LLMs to **analyze, improve and even rewrite your GitHub README.md files** which can greatly improve communication.
+The `readme_consultant` is a CLI tool that uses local LLMs to **analyze, improve and even rewrite your GitHub README.md** which can greatly improve communication.

 ---